engelhard-lab/reading-group/README.md

 # Reading Group for the ML in Practice Lab
 *PI Matthew Engelhard*

-Our focus is on machine learning methods that help us model high-dimensional clinical data to support clinical practice.
+Our focus is on novel machine learning methods that help us model high-dimensional clinical data to support clinical practice.

 ## Upcoming Presentations